-The design and development of second generation SERIs started in 2012 from an in silico ligand polypharmacophore screening of >12 million compounds, followed by an effective medicinal chemistry programme (in collaboration with a CRO).
+The design and development of second generation SERIs began in 2012 with an in silico ligand polypharmacophore screening of >12 million compounds, followed by an effective medicinal chemistry programme (in collaboration with a CRO).

-In total, more than 800 purchasable and newly synthesized compounds were tested with the identification of three lead compounds in 2017.
+In total, more than 800 purchasable and newly synthesized compounds were tested with the identification of three lead compounds.
 An additional characterization of the safety and efficacy profile of these three lead compounds led to the identification of SYT-510 as our preclinical drug candidate with two possible follow up/back up compounds.

 An innovative screening platform based upon the exclusive access to the mechanism of endocannabinoid cell reuptake will in future enable Synendos to develop new generation of inhibitors (target-based) and new classes of modulators with unique pharmacological features in the endocannabinoid system.